saphanaacademy/Spatial/ESRI_S4HANA/exercises/preReqs.md

 ## Description

-In the next steps you will set up our development environment for the exercise.
+In the next steps you will set up your development environment for the exercise.

 You will need an S/4HANA system, a HANA database, and access to the SAP Analytics Cloud.